 - Helping you learn how negative thoughts, emotional reactions and behaviors maintain problems over time

-- Challenging automatic negative thoughts about your body image and learning a more flexible and realistic way of thinking
+- Challenging automatic negative thoughts about your body image and learning more-flexible ways of thinking

 - Learning alternate ways to handle urges or rituals to help reduce mirror checking, reassurance seeking or excess use of medical services

 - Teaching you other behaviors to improve your mental health, such as addressing social avoidance and increasing engagement with healthy supports and activities